Last Updated on January 5, 2023 by Jeff

-In our opinion the Schwinn 270 Recumbent Bike is basically the best recumbent bike on the market, and it’s suitable for anyone whether you’re a fitness guru or a novice.
-There’s only one machine that comes close, the Nautilus R616 Recumbent Bike.
-There really is not much missing from either one of these bikes.
-The 270 Recumbent Bike is loaded with great features; just take a look at this list below.
-The best are the 29 programmed workouts, the ability to download workout data, mobile device connectivity and the overall quality you get in a Schwinn.
-You can’t go wrong with this recumbent bike.
+In our opinion the Schwinn 270 Recumbent Bike is one of the best recumbent bikes on the market, and it’s suitable for anyone whether you’re a fitness guru or a novice.
+This machine hits all the marks for a quality recumbent bike that allows you to work out while feeling supported and sitting in a comfortable position (as opposed to an upright bike).
+You can focus on getting a challenging workout with your legs while the rest of your body is in a relaxed, stationary position.
+On top of all that, the 270 Recumbent Bike is loaded with great features such as the contoured seat, the 29 workouts, 25 resistance levels, the ability to download workout data, mobile device connectivity and the overall quality you get in a Schwinn.

 - Height: 49.9 inches

 - Length: 64 inches

 - Eddy current magnetic resistance system: 25 levels of resistance for a wide range or workout intensity

 - 10 quick-key resistance levels via buttons on console